 Teletrac Navman offers GPS-based fleet optimization products and services, including real-time vehicle tracking and analytics.
 As a provider of telematics software, Teletrac Navman aims to equip customers with the tools to ensure safety during hurricane season.

 “When it comes to the chaos of a hurricane, there’s no room for error when accounting for where your vehicles are,” said Marco Encinas, director of product management at Teletrac Navman.
 “That’s where the detailed GPS and onboard diagnostic information provided by telematics can be especially helpful.”

-“Wilson Electronics’ weBoost for Business line also assists in hurricanes and national disasters by allowing commercial in-building devices to support cellular signal communication for remote enclosed locations such as trailers, pop-up hospitals, and shelters,” said Terri Titas-Wolcott, Wilson Electronics’ national fleet sales manager.
+“Wilson Electronics’ weBoost for Business line also assists during hurricanes and other national disasters by allowing commercial in-building devices to support cell signal communication for remote or enclosed locations such as trailers, popup hospitals, and shelters,” said Brooke Musat, Wilson Electronics’ director of Partner and Product Marketing.

-Wilson produces cellular boosters to resolve dropped calls, undelivered email and text messages, and slow data and streaming from cellular devices.
-Cellular signal boosters provide stronger cell connectivity to better communication during natural disasters.
+Wilson Electronics produces cell signal boosters to resolve challenges with dropped calls, undelivered email, text messages, and slow data from cellular devices.
+Cell signal boosters provide stronger cell connectivity for better communication during natural disasters.

 “Cellular signal boosters also amplify all in-vehicle devices from multiple carriers simultaneously,” said Titas-Wolcott.
 “For instance, if one first responder has a Verizon phone while another has an AT&T tablet, both cellular signals will be amplified at the same time.
 The boosters also support multiple crews in each vehicle and will amplify all of their devices simultaneously.”

 Manheim is a provider of vehicle remarketing services.
 It connects buyers and sellers to the wholesale used vehicle marketplace.
 The Manheim operations and Human Resources team shares relief resources and information with leaders and team members in preparation for any disaster relief needs.